Beats Studio 3 Wireless Noise-Cancelling Over-Ear Headphones

 What Makes the Beats Studio 3 Bluetooth Headphones Special?

-• Apple uses their M1 chip in the Beats Studio 3 headphones, which is a lot of processing power for a pair of headphonesbut better too much horsepower than too little, right?
+• Apple uses their M1 chip in the Beats Studio 3 headphones, which is a lot of processing power for a pair of audiophile headphonesbut better too much horsepower than too little, right?

 • The look of the Beats Studio 3 headphones is very distinctive.
 That look is urban, stylish, and unquestionably branded Beats thanks to a big, gold, lower-case “b” on the ear cups